Dido and Aeneas: Act 1

 The opera opens with Dido in her court with her attendants.
-Belinda is trying to cheer up Dido, but Dido is full of sorrow, saying 'Peace and I are strangers grown'.
+Belinda is trying to cheer Dido up, but Dido is full of sorrow, saying 'Peace and I are strangers grown'.
 Belinda believes the source of this grief to be the Trojan Aeneas, and suggests that Carthage's troubles could be resolved by a marriage between the two.
 Dido and Belinda talk for a time: Dido fears that her love will make her a weak monarch, but Belinda and the Second Woman reassure her that "The hero loves as well."
 Aeneas enters the court, and is at first received coldly by Dido, but she eventually accepts his proposal of marriage.